rdouglascox/mysite/cv.md

 ## Areas of Specialisation
-* Philosophy of mind and action, epistemology, philosophy of language, ethics and political philosophy.
+* Moral and political philosophy, philosophy of mind and action, and philosophy of logic and language

 ## Areas of Competence
-* Critical thinking, formal logic, philosophy of literature.
+* Critical thinking, epistemology, formal logic, philosophy of literature.

 ## Current Position